Outdoor Ice-Skating Rinks in NYC Including Four Brand-new Rinks

 Hours: Monday-Tuesday 10am-2:30pm; Wednesday-Thursday 10am-10pm; Friday-Saturday 10am-11pm; Sunday 10am-9pm

 We couldn't do this roundup without mentioning this iconic NYC skating spot.
-But this rink is not only perpetually crowded, it even charges a spectator fee of $5!
+But this rink is not only perpetually crowded, it even charges a spectator fee!
 Of course every family should wait in line to ice-skate here at least once.
 Try to arrive at the start of the first session, or right after school to get a few spins in before the hordes arrive.

 Lasker Rink – Harlem

 Central Park, enter at 110th Street between Lenox and Fifth Avenues

 Open Saturday, October 26-mid-March 2014

 Hours: Monday-Thursday 10am-3:45pm; Friday 10am-11pm; Saturday 1-11pm; Sunday 12:30-4:30pm

 $7.50 for adults, $4 for children under 13, $6.50 for skate rental

 This rink is my personal favorite.
 It's easy to get to, inexpensive and not as crowded as most of the others.
 You'll find lots of school groups on weekdays, and locals in the evenings and on weekends.
 Ice hockey, skating lessons and parties are all available.
 Afterward, stick around and explore this lovely part of northern Central Park, including the recently opened East 110th Street Playground.

 WWII Veterans War Memorial Ice Skating Rink – Staten Island